zhan4429/cs116_ctf/team22_report.md

 - Eventually we decided to attempt SQL injection in both the username and password by entering `a' OR '1=1` for both and was able to login.
 The flag is immediately available after we login.

+- (Joel): Strangely enough, some of us got redirected to the 404, while the others got sent to the correct homepage with the same input...
+I even encountered the same issues using two different computers (my laptop could find the correct key, while my PC was not able to...)
+We tried for some time to understand
+  "Why"? but weren't able to decipher it in the end.

 ## Challenge 7: That readme is peculiar...

 ### Problem